eead-csic-compbio/scripting_linux_shell/session1.md

 Sbjct  198  AVIDKDLAAALLAEQINADGLVILTDADAVYENWGTPQQRAIRHATP-DELAPFAKA  253
 ```

-The same regular expression can be used with another command, `sed`, to replace those patterns for other text strings.
+The same regex can be used with another command, `sed`, to replace those patterns for other text strings.
 For example:

     grep "Stephen" P08660.aln | sed 's#Stephen#Osboxes#'